jnhthomp/alpha-blog2/README.md

 DONE    			"must have description"
 DONE    			"description cannot be too short"
 DONE    			"description cannot be too long"
-    	user_test.rb
+DONE    	user_test.rb
-    		Need:
+DONE    		Need:
-    			"user articles should be destroyed when user is destroyed" "must have username"
+DONE    			"user articles should be destroyed when user is destroyed" DONE    			"must have username"
-    			"username must be unique"
+DONE    			"username must be unique"
-    			"username should not be too short"
+DONE    			"username should not be too short"
-    			"username should not be too long"
+DONE    			"username should not be too long"
-    			"must have email"
+DONE    			"must have email"
-    			"email must be unique"
+DONE    			"email must be unique"
-    			"email must not be too long"
+DONE    			"email must not be too long"
-    			"email must follow regex format"
+DONE    			"email must follow regex format"
-    			"must have password_digest"
+DONE    			"must have password_digest"
-    			"password is hashed"
+DONE    			"password is hashed"
-          "user is not admin by default
+DONE          "user is not admin by default

     test_helper.rb
     	sign_in_as(user)